Derlin8/Matrix/README.md

 # Matrix
-Matrix library for vertices and matrices with basic methods
+library for vertices and matrices with basic methods